 Particularly if your child tends to fall asleep often in their car seat, I would strongly advise you to take yours with you on a long flight.
 They will feel “at home” sitting in it so are far more likely to fall asleep than if they were just sitting in the aircraft seat.

 You will be allowed to take a car seat in addition to your carry on allowance, provided the car seat will actually be used during the flight.

 In fact, both the Federal Aviation Administration and the Civil Aviation Authority in the UK, recommend that children fly in an approved car seat (or a CARES harness).

 Many car seats are also approved for use when flying too so you should check yours for the approval mark before taking it with you.

 A CARES harness is the only FAA-approved child flying safety device.
 It is suitable for children from 1 year and older that weight between 22 and 44 pounds (and up to 40″ tall).
 They are lightweight and much easier to carry than a car seat.
 They can be purchased on Amazon – Child Airplane Travel Harness.

 This FAA video shows how to fit a car seat in an aircraft seat:

 These can be a Godsend when traveling with a child.
 In fact, there probably isn’t anything that can be so useful that takes up such little space in your carry on.

-Whatever you child likes to have close to them to cuddle or hold when they are feeling sleepy, then make sure you have that in your carry on for them.
+Whatever your child likes to have close to them to cuddle or hold when they are feeling sleepy, then make sure you have that in your carry on for them.
 That could be a favorite teddy bear, a blanket (blankie) or some other thing.
 My son had a little piece of ribbon that he held in his hand and tickled his nose with!